Will There Be A Lipitor Settlement for Diabetes Among Women?

 In February 2014, the U.S. Judicial Panel on Multidistrict Litigation (JPML) established centralized and consolidated proceedings in the federal court system for all Lipitor diabetes lawsuits filed by women in the federal court system.

-The cases are centralize before U.S. District Judge Richard M. Gergel in the District of South Carolina as part of an MDL, or Multidistrict Litigation.
+The cases were centralize before U.S. District Judge Richard M. Gergel in the District of South Carolina as part of an MDL, or Multidistrict Litigation.

 While such consolidation is often confused with a Lipitor class action suit, each claim actually remains an individual case where the plaintiff must establish that her diabetes was caused by Lipitor and Pfizer’s failure to warn consumers and the medical community.